Can Your Mortgage Cover Stamp Duty?

 We know it's important for you to have complete confidence in our service, and trust that you're getting the best chance of mortgage approval at the best available rate.
 We guarantee to get your mortgage approved where others can't - or we'll give you £100*

-Which lenders allow adding stamp duty to mortgages?
+Which lenders allow stamp duty to be added to mortgages?

-Adding stamp duty to a mortgage isn’t a specific product feature that varies from one lender to another and so depending on your other circumstances, it may be possible with any lender.
+Adding stamp duty to a mortgage isn’t a specific product feature that varies from one lender to another, so depending on your other circumstances, it may be possible with any lender.

-Work with your broker to look at your overall financial position, the amount of cash you have available and how increasing the amount you borrow could impact affordability and rates.
-This will give you a strong basis from which to make an informed decision about how best to manage your borrowing.
+Work with your broker to review your overall financial position, the cash you have available, and how increasing your borrowing could affect affordability and rates.
+This will give you a strong basis for making an informed decision about how best to manage your borrowing.

 Can you use equity to pay stamp duty?

-Yes, if you’re selling one home and buying another one then the equity from your existing home can be used flexibly depending on your situation.
-If you want to use some of the equity to pay for things like stamp duty it would simply mean increasing the amount you borrow on your new mortgage.
+Yes, if you’re selling one home and buying another, the equity from your existing home can be used flexibly, depending on your situation.
+If you want to use some of the equity to pay for things like stamp duty, you would simply increase the amount you borrow on your new mortgage.

-Deciding how much to borrow and how to fund costs like stamp duty can be complicated and it can sometimes be hard to work out the most cost-effective way to manage everything.
+Deciding how much to borrow and how to fund costs like stamp duty can be complicated, and it can sometimes be hard to find the most cost-effective way to manage everything.
 This is where a broker can help.
-By comparing rates from different lenders at different LTVs they’ll be able to help you figure out which deal is right for you and keep your overall costs as low as possible.

 Maximise your chance of approval with a dedicated specialist broker